IlorDash/HAQuDA/README.md

 # HAQuDA
 Home Air Quality Display And so on

 Software is an Arduino project created using VisualGDB 5.6.
-Arduino core for ESP32 is located under Software\Software_ver_2\HAQuDA_Esp32\Core\arduino-esp32.

-To install it, run tools\get.exe.
-Full installing guide can be found in official documentation https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html.
+Currently **we support esp32 2.0.11 version** of Arduino core, so if you encounter problems with unsuported methods or something like that, **check version of this package**.